Factbox: Events affected due to coronavirus epidemic

-(Reuters) - The following is a list of international sports events affected by the coronavirus, which has killed over 420 people and infected more than 20,000 in China after it first emerged in Wuhan, Hubei province, late last year:
+(Reuters) - The following is a list of international sports events affected by the coronavirus, which has killed 490 people and infected over 24,000 in China after it first emerged in Wuhan, Hubei province, late last year:

 * The World Athletics Indoor Championships, which had been scheduled for Nanjing from March 13-15, were postponed until next year.
 World Athletics is working with organizers to settle on a date to host the biennial event in 2021.